bcgov/spring-boot-starters/src/spring-bceid-starter/README.md

 * Value type is String

-Sets the password used to set basic authentication on bceid service
+Sets the password used to set basic authentication on the BCeID service

 #### bcgov.bceid.service.onlineServiceId